What Is Emotional Flooding in a Relationship & How to Deal

 A lack of clear, honest communication can lead to misunderstandings and emotional overload.
 When someone feels misunderstood, neglected, or unheard in a relationship, it can build frustration over time.

 Two studies examined the effects of felt understanding or misunderstanding on satisfaction, stress, and motivation.
-Misunderstanding reduced satisfaction, motivation, and performance in interactions and tasks (Study 1) and increased stress while lowering motivation and life satisfaction in daily experiences (Study 2).
+Misunderstanding reduced satisfaction, motivation, and performance in interactions and tasks and increased stress while lowering motivation and life satisfaction in daily experiences.

-This misalignment in communication often leads to moments where emotions flood over because they’ve been bottled up for too long.
+This miscommunication and misalignment often lead to moments when emotions flood over because they’ve been bottled up for too long.

 -